 Never rely on information in an e-mail or on our web site in place of seeking professional medical advice.

-From support groups, organizations, and websites dedicated to coping with cancer, here are resources to be a warrior!
+From support groups and organizations to websites dedicated to coping with cancer, here are resources to be a warrior, as recommended by Park Slope Parents members!

-NOTE: We also have a Cancer Goddesses group on Park Slope Parents.
+NOTE: We also have a wonderfully supportive Illness/Cancer Warriors group on Park Slope Parents.
 If you're not a member yet, JOIN HERE.
 If you are already a member, send us an email at This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+You need JavaScript enabled to view it....

 What do you do with your nanny when the whole family gets sick?
 Here, PSP members share how they handled it.